freignat91/mlearning/README.md

   - if this sum if > 0 stop there, happiness is this sum
   - considering the food detected in the input layer, sum the power 2 of their distances
   - if this sum if > 0 stop there, happiness is this sum
-  - considering the pheromones detected in the input layer, get the power 2 of the distance of the one having the lower level (pheromone evaporate themselves with time and are less detected with time)
+  - considering the pheromones detected in the input layer, sum the power 2 of the distance, multiply by the max pheromone level mnius their current level.
-  - if this result if > 0 stop there, happiness is this value
+  - if this result if > 0 stop there, happiness is this sum
   - considering the friend ants detected in the input layer, sum the power 2 of their distances
-  - happiness is this sum
+  - happiness is the negation of this sum
 -soldier happiness computing:
 - considering the hostile ants detected in the input layer, sum the power 2 of their distances
 - if this sum if > 0 stop there, happiness is this sum
 - considering the friend ants detected in the input layer, sum the power 2 of their distances
-- happiness is this sum
+- happiness is the negation of this sum

-At the end soldier could have only 16 neurons in their entry layer, concidering the foods and pheromones ones are not used. to be decided...
+At the end soldier could have only 16 neurons in their entry layer, considering the foods and pheromones ones are not used.

 # Install and build